History of Wikipedia: 2007

 Wikipedia continued to grow rapidly in 2007, possessing over 5 million registered editor accounts by 13 August.
 The 250 language editions of Wikipedia contained a combined total of 7.5 million articles, totalling 1.74 billion words, by 13 August.
 The English Wikipedia gained articles at a steady rate of 1,700 a day, with the wikipedia.org domain name ranked the 10th-busiest in the world.
 Wikipedia continued to garner visibility in the press – the Essjay controversy broke out when a prominent member of Wikipedia was found to have lied about his credentials.
 Citizendium, a competing online encyclopedia, launched publicly.
 A new trend developed in Wikipedia, with the encyclopedia addressing people whose notability stemmed from being a participant in a news story by adding a redirect from their name to the larger story, rather than creating a distinct biographical article.

 On 9 September 2007, the English Wikipedia gained its two-millionth article, El Hormiguero.
 There was some controversy in late 2007 when the Volapük Wikipedia jumped from 797 to over 112,000 articles, briefly becoming the 15th-largest Wikipedia edition, due to automated stub generation by an enthusiast for the Volapük constructed language.
 According to the MIT Technology Review, the number of regularly active editors on the English-language Wikipedia peaked in 2007 at more than 51,000, and has since been declining.
 In April 2007, Wikipedia Version 0.5 article selection release was published.

 2008

-Various in many areas continued to expand and refine article contents within their scope.
+Various WikiProjects in many areas continued to expand and refine article contents within their scope.
 In April 2008, the 10-millionth Wikipedia article was created, and by the end of the year the English Wikipedia exceeded 2.5 million articles.